 Wright’s Wharf, Market Street Wharf, 1875, State Library of New South Wales

 In one particular incident George was put in leg irons and placed into one of the notorious chain gangs of the colony.
 He was regularly in and out of gaol, and one of his young children was fostered into Orphan’s School.
-Mary Whitfield is listed in one of the documents I have collected regarding the fostering of George F Wright’s youngest son James and her extraordinary plea for an application for Orphan School for James Wright, when George had reputedly been sent to Melville Island is most fascinating.
+Mary Whitfield is listed in one of the documents I have collected regarding the fostering of George F Wright’s youngest son James and her extraordinary plea for an application for Orphan School for James Wright, when George had reputedly been sent to Melville Island, is most fascinating.
 On turning the next page I discovered that the judge appointed to the hearing thought it doubtful that George had ever made it to Melville Island, and in the corner of an otherwise blank page his suspicions are recorded upside down.
 It was claimed in this record by Mary Whitfield that James’ mother was deceased.
 I now believe this was true.

 Funeral of George F Wright, Sydney Morning Herald, 5 September 1859

 I think William Brown looked after George and possibly kept an eye on his Wright brothers-in-law as well.
-George was a plasterer by trade, and there are several more documents on ancestry that are interesting.
-The market wharves were full of rogues, con-men and thieves and Sydney in those days was a pretty dangerous place.
+George was a plasterer by trade, and there are several more documents on ancestry.com that are interesting.
+The market wharves were full of rogues, con-men and thieves and Sydney, in those days was a pretty dangerous place.
 To be successful one would have had to have been wily, astute and observant.
-I have found a very old photograph of Wrights Wharf down at the Market Street wharf in the Mitchell Library, dated 1875, which could be connected to George Wright or his sons.
+I have found that very old photograph of Wrights Wharf down at the Market Street wharf in the Mitchell Library, dated 1875, which could be connected to George Wright or his sons.

 William Brown was a commission agent down at the Market Street Wharves and he later diversified his business interests into the timber industry and became part of building a booming Sydney in the 1840’s.